Chagatai language: History

 The first period is a transitional phase characterized by the retention of archaic forms; the second phase began with the publication of Ali-Shir Nava'i's first divan and is the highpoint of Chagatai literature, followed by the third phase, which is characterized by two bifurcating developments.
 One is preservation of the classical Chagatai language of Nava'i, the other the increasing influence of dialects of the local spoken languages.

 Influence on later Turkic languages

 Uzbek and Uyghur, two modern languages descended from Chagatai, are the closest to it.
 Uzbeks regard Chagatai as the origin of their language and Chagatai literature as part of their heritage.
 In 1921 in Uzbekistan, then a part of the Soviet Union, Chagatai was initially intended to be the national and governmental language of the Uzbek SSR.
-However, when it became evident that the language was too archaic for that purpose, it was replaced by a new literary language based on a series of Uzbek dialects.
+However, when it became evident that the language was too archaic for that purpose, it was replaced by a new literary language based on a set of Uzbek dialects.

 Ethnologue records the use of the word "Chagatai" in Afghanistan to describe the "Tekke" dialect of Turkmen.
 Up to and including the eighteenth century, Chagatai was the main literary language in Turkmenistan and most of Central Asia.
 While it had some influence on Turkmen, the two languages belong to different branches of the Turkic language family.